Yolinux.com

 attempt is made to store new or updated rows according to their index

 order.
-(If one wishes, one can periodically recluster by issuing the
+If one wishes, one can periodically recluster by issuing the

-CLUSTER without any parameter reclusters all the previously-clustered
+CLUSTER without any parameter reclusters all the tables in the current

-tables in the current database that the calling user owns, or all such
+database that the calling user owns, or all tables if called by a supe-

 When a table is being clustered, an ACCESS EXCLUSIVE lock is acquired